Marcus Silcock

 Lorelei Bacht

-“I grew up on French surrealisme (my mother would read us Paul Eluard’s poetry at bedtime) and I visit this open-ended poetic space whenever I am struggling to make sense of things and/or to write anything sensical.
-Sometimes, I manage to catch a few sublime fish.
-Other times, I can only perceive a faint glimmer. ”… Read more
+“I grew up on French surrealisme (my mother would read us Paul Eluard’s poetry at bedtime) and I visit this open-ended poetic space whenever I am struggling to make sense… Read more.

 -